Canada Summer Jobs - Prepare to apply

 $5,000 Taxes Canada Revenue Agency No

-If your organization does owe any amount to the Government of Canada, indicate if an arrangement was made for repayment (for each amount owing).
-Please ensure to have full details of your payment plan available as Service Canada may request this payment plan at a later date.
+If your organization owes any amount to the Government of Canada, you must indicate if a payment plan is in place for each amount owing, as a payment plan is required before any new agreements can be established with CSJ.
+Please ensure to have full details of your payment plan available as we may request this information later in the process.

 Next, using the checkboxes provided, identify the health and safety practices you have implemented from the following options: